 Offices and Other Buildings

-As of Monday, June 8, all region offices have resumed regular lobby hours.
-The agency’s Harrisburg headquarters will open for license sales on Monday, June 22.
+All region offices have resumed regular lobby hours.
+The agency’s Harrisburg headquarters is open for license sales.
 Closures include the Visitors Center at

-Middle Creek Wildlife Management Area in Lancaster County and Howard Nursery in Centre County.
+Middle Creek Wildlife Management Area in Lancaster County.

 State Game Lands Ranges